 - Entry requirements

-Successful completion of a Masters course with an overall classification of Merit, or higher, or its overseas equivalent, with an element of research training, is a prerequisite for entry to a PhD.
+We require successful completion of a master's course with an overall classification of Merit or higher, or its overseas equivalent, with an element of research training.
 A research proposal must be included with the formal application materials.
-Applicants are strongly advised to discuss a draft proposal with their proposed supervisor(s) prior to formal application.
+You are strongly advised to discuss a draft proposal with your proposed supervisor(s) prior to formal application.

 - How to apply

 Find out how to apply for this programme .

 Our PhD Archaeology programme will see you undertake substantial original research leading to a thesis that constitutes a genuine contribution to archaeological knowledge.
 You can undertake your PhD as either a full-time or part-time programme.

 Archaeology students often undertake some form of fieldwork as part of their PhD, such as small-scale excavation, survey, rock art recording, and working with museum collections and archives.

 You could also carry out qualitative social research in the realm of heritage studies (eg conducting qualitative interviews or participant observation).